 Things get broken, lost, stolen or ruined faster in a college dorm faster than anyplace else on Earth.
-All that careful Bed, Bath and Beyond shopping parents do each fall is strewn across floors, accidentally thrown out with the trash or used of purposes other than it was intended.
+All that careful dorm shopping parents do each summer is strewn across floors, accidentally thrown out with the trash or used of purposes other than it was intended.
 No use getting frustrated and angry, just buy less, or nothing next year.

 Do not shop and buy everything your college students might need at one of the big box stores.
 We shop because it gives us the feeling of helping them in this major life transition.
 It is easy to forget that they can have what they really need delivered to their door.
 I arrived at my kid’s schools in May only to discover that many of those “must have” purchases were still in the packages under their beds.

 No matter how much kids were dying to get back to school in September, no matter how sick of their mess we parents were, or how sick of our rules the kids were….everyone is happy to be back together for Thanksgiving.
 Whether it is the brevity of the holiday or the fact that it is impossible not to be happy about a celebration that centers on nothing but food, college students are relieved to be back in their own beds and parents are thrilled to have them there.